 Along with looking forward to the woman’s seed being the Savior (meaning, where there is life there is hope, while there is a chance of change, along with his looking forward to the Savior—that the Savior would come from the woman), what it shows is a type of the spiritual process that plays out even more profoundly in our Christian lives.
 Adam was going through all this physically and he was looking at physical life and physical children, meaning physical growth, but we have to look at this in terms of spiritual growth, spiritual life, and this plays out in our lives.

 We know that our Redeemer lives—that is what Job said in Job 19:25—and we have the promise of the resurrection.
-So we have the promise of life ahead of us.
+We have the promise of life ahead of us.
 We know that forgiveness is there for us through Jesus Christ.
 We know that He wants to give us salvation and bring us into His Family because He wants brothers and sisters.
 The Father wants sons and daughters.
 So there is this holding out of hope of things coming into the future, of not only continued life, but better life.
 As Jesus said, He came to bring life more abundantly.

 So there is this idea that we see here in Genesis 3 where these ideas are already beginning to come out in the text, that when we sin, in the same way as with Adam, God in mercy does not strike us down immediately—He gives us more life, He gives us time.
 What does He want to see?
 Repentance.
 He wants us to see us changed to learn the lessons from the sins that we do.
 He postpones the penalty for us, just as He postponed the penalty for Adam, to give us time to repent.
 What this means is our turning back to God and our seeking His pardon allows Him to commute the sentence of eternal death through Christ’s blood.
 That is how it works for us.

-Now we know, just as Adam died after 930 years, all men must die.
+We know, just as Adam died after 930 years, all men must die.
 We must die.
 It says that very plainly in Hebrews 9:27 it is given to men once to die and after this the judgment.
 So we are all going to die, whether our sins are forgiven or not.
 That is just the way it is with human beings.
 The body wears out.
 God did not make us to be eternally physical.
 Physical people will die.
 But if we remain in Christ, then we have the promise of eternal life.

 Let us go to John 11.
 This is the raising of Lazarus and something He says to Martha.